 I wander through my house tonight.
 Calm.
 Introspective.
 I rented The Lover, a 1992 movie set in 1929 Vietnam, then a colony of France.
 I rented it because there is a 15-year-old French girl at a boarding school in Saigon who meets a 32-year-old Chinese aristocrat.
 There is love and sex and passion, but the relationship is doomed, because, in 1929, this was an interracial coupling, and such things were not approved of.
 Inappropriate.
 Ha ha.
-Of course, I thought of my friend Karen, 30 years younger than me, and the dreams I used to have about her.
+Of course, I thought of my workplace, 30 years younger than me, and the dreams I used to have about her.
 Her word: inappropriate.
 It seems so insane now.
 There was never going to be more than a casual relationship, and I knew it.
 Still, I imagined we might be lovers, even if we couldn’t marry.
 I’d have married her.
 Our mutual love of children would have meant we’d have children, something I would still like.
-Karen was adopted herself, and she spoke of wanting to adopt a child, but she seemed open to the idea of having one of her own.
+She was adopted herself, and she spoke of wanting to adopt a child, but she seemed open to the idea of having one of her own.
 I don’t know why we talked of all these things.
 She said she’d like to get married in Vegas by an Elvis impersonator, even as my heart skipped a beat imagining that we’d go to Vegas and get married.
 I’d have adopted with her, married her, fucked and kissed her like crazy.
 I was way too old for her to even consider as more than a casual acquaintance, but I felt I knew her so well.
 I have never met anyone in my whole life like her, someone who reminds me so much of myself at a younger age.
 I felt she was as strange as I am, that I’d find true happiness, a rare connection with someone who went through life in her own private world, much as I always have, and still do to some extent.
 In truth, I wanted to escape; to escape responsibility, to escape stress, to escape from my life and live in hers.
 I wanted to watch Science Fiction movies with her, read comics, graphic novels and manga, and watch Japanese anime.
 I wanted to see her every day, even if it meant we never went out much, if we just stayed in with our computers and movies and books.
 I was so crazy in love with her, nothing mattered anymore, except her.
 If she’d been a crazed drug addict, I’d have joined her.
 If she’d wanted to live in a fantasy world, I have done that, pretended we were children in a never-ending Halloween, with costumes, and props and a horror-themed home.
 Our home.
 I’d have robbed banks with her, killed for her, died for her.
 I wanted to die anyway, because if I couldn’t have her, even for a few years, months, weeks, or days, life was no longer worth living.

 I can’t imagine why anymore.

 I feel more like my old self, whoever that is.
 Except, my zest for life, for love, for sex, for passion in all things, for living at all, is gone.
 It went away.
-Went with Karen.
+Went with “her”.
 Went with my ex-wife, the Dragon.
 I’m slowly coming around to maybe starting to believe I could ever feel that way again.
 It’s possible after all.
 I couldn’t have believed that a few weeks ago.

 Perhaps it is possible to come back from that obsessive, compulsive, delusional fantasy world I invented for myself, without giving up life and passion and emotional highs and lows.